jlshen2011/leetcode/README.md

 Below is my reading list on a variety of topics of modern machine learning.
 Different from many reading list you may find available online, I have went through all of the listed materials myself and so am sure that you'll more or less benefit from it.

 ### General-Purpose Books
+As a statistician, I favor machine leanring books from
 * [Elements of Statistical Learning, 2nd](http://web.stanford.edu/~hastie/ElemStatLearn/) **(ESL, Bible book of machine learning in statistics community, My favorite book)** - Book
 * [An Introduction To Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) **(A more gentle version of ESL)** - Book